hunner/nebula-docs/readmes/terraform.md

 # projectnebula/terraform

-This task step runs Terraform `apply`.
+The Terraform task runs Terraform `apply`.

 Use the following specifications: